 Tortoises won’t demonstrate territoriality by marking their territory.
 For example, a tortoise won’t urinate on a certain spot to create a boundary that other animals abide by.

 Also, tortoises won’t scent mark against a tree or fence.
 Even though tortoises like climbing and scratching objects, there’s no evidence that this marks or claims an area.

 Tortoises are defensive of their space, and head bobbing is their only warning to others.
 Then, tortoises will deter entry to their favored areas with headbutting, ramming shells, and biting.

 Female tortoises are usually calmer and more docile than males.
-However, females can become territorial when gravid to protect their eggs from predatory animals, like raccoons and foxes.
+Females can become territorial when gravid to protect their eggs from predatory animals, like raccoons and foxes.

-That said, female tortoises don’t take care of their offspring.
-Once the eggs have been laid, tortoises leave them to hatch on their own, which is, and that’s why hatchling survival rates are so low.
+That said, females don’t take care of their offspring.
+Once the eggs have been laid, tortoises leave them to hatch on their own, which is why hatchling survival rates are so low.